• Unit 1

 Solution:

-• First, find a common denominator.
+First, we find a common denominator.
 In this case, the denominators of the two fractions are 9 and 3.
-Find a denominator that is divisible by both 9 and 3.
+We need to find a denominator that is divisible by both 9 and 3.
 The smallest number that can be evenly divided by 9 and 3 is 9.
 So the common denominator is 9.
+We multiply the second fraction by 1, written as a number divided by itself, so that we get the common denominator of 9:

 $$ \displaylines{\frac{17}{9}+\frac{8}{3}=\frac{17}{9}+\frac{8}{3}\cdot\frac{3}{3} \\ =\frac{17}{9}+\frac{24}{9} \\ =\frac {17+24}{9} \\ =\frac{41}{9}} $$